flemerrer/eni_zoo/Readme.md

 PW3:
 - Status : Ongoing
 - Comments :
+  - Renamed BO to Models, BLL to Services, DAL to DAO, for convenience
-  - Optional MockEmployeeDAO to implement and test
+  - Optional : MockEmployeeDAO & EmployeeManager to implement and test